 What makes the Z6 stand out among the best Jura coffee machines is the degree of programmability and an extra-large water tank.
 If you and your household consume a lot of coffee, and you like to have precise control over brewing, this machine will be well worth its price.

 If you’re willing to sacrifice a little customizability, our Jura E8 review features a slightly more modest model that maintains all the advanced technology of the Z6.

 Don’t buy this IF

 If you’re an espresso enthusiast who wants to engage in the espresso-making process.
 Instead, look for a manual or semi-automatic machine, like the Elektra S1C Microcasa or the Breville BES840XL.
-Another great option would be the Gaggia Babila, the Brera, and the De’Longhi ESAM 3300.
+Other great options would be the Gaggia Babila, the Brera, and the De’Longhi ESAM 3300.